 Search-based methods for MAPF are powerful and popular.
-CBS~\cite{sharon2015conflict} is a foundational method that decomposes the MAPF instance into repeated single-agent calls, and iteratively resolves collisions by searching over space-time constraints.
-CBS is popular both due to its generality; it can be applied in many different domains and also has several algorithmic extensions~\cite{barer2014suboptimal,li2021eecbs}.

-Another popular paradigm are priority-based algorithms, such as Priority Planning (PP)~\cite{erdmann1987multiple}, plan each agent in a pre-defined priority, but can easily lead to deadlocks.
-Priority Based Search (PBS)~\cite{ma2019searching} combines CBS and PP to search for priority orders of the agents to improve success rates.

-Additionally, learning-based methods are getting increasingly popular.
-Methods leverage imitation learning~\cite{jiang2025deploying10k}, or reinforcement learning to train a shared policy~\cite{learntofollow2024,guillaume2018primal}.
+CBS~\cite{sharon2015conflict} decomposes the MAPF instance into repeated single-agent calls and iteratively resolves collisions by searching over space-time constraints.
+CBS can be applied in many different domains and also has several algorithmic extensions~\cite{barer2014suboptimal,li2021eecbs}.
+Another popular paradigm is priority-based algorithms, such as Prioritized Planning (PP)~\cite{erdmann1987multiple}, which plan each agent in a pre-defined priority but can easily lead to deadlocks.
+Priority Based Search (PBS)~\cite{ma2019searching} combines CBS and PP to search for priority orders of agents.
+In addition, learning-based methods are becoming increasingly popular.
+Methods leverage imitation learning~\cite{jiang2025deploying10k} or reinforcement learning to train a shared policy~\cite{learntofollow2024,guillaume2018primal}.

 However, for certain real-world situations, having a planning time of less than one minute using search-based or priority-based algorithms is not sufficient, and learning-based methods struggle to generalize to unseen scenarios.
 For example, the Amazon-sponsored League of Robot Runners competition requires planning 10,000 agents in one second \cite{chan2024league}.
 In such scenarios, most state-of-the-art MAPF methods leverage rule-based methods~\cite{WangB11}, which move agents by following a set of pre-defined rules.
 The state-of-the-art rule-based method is Priority Inheritance with Backtracking (PIBT)~\cite{okumura2022priority} due to its extreme speed.